Mastering Robot Manipulation with Multimodal Prompts through Pretraining and Multi-task Fine-tuning: Abstract

 \section{Abstract}

 Prompt-based learning has been demonstrated as a compelling paradigm contributing to large language models' tremendous success (LLMs).
 Inspired by their success in language tasks, existing research has leveraged LLMs in embodied instruction following and task planning.
-However, not much attention has been paid to embodied tasks with multimodal prompts, combining vision signals with text descriptions.
+In this work, we tackle the problem of training a robot to understand multimodal prompts, interleaving vision signals with text descriptions.
 This type of task poses a major challenge to robots' capability to understand the interconnection and complementarity between vision and language signals.
 In this work, we introduce an effective framework that learns a policy to perform robot manipulation with multimodal prompts from multi-task expert trajectories.
 Our methods consist of a two-stage training pipeline that performs inverse dynamics pretraining and multi-task finetuning.
 To facilitate multimodal understanding, we design our multimodal prompt encoder by augmenting a pretrained LM with a residual connection to the visual input and model the dependencies among action dimensions.
 Empirically, we evaluate the efficacy of our method on the VIMA-BENCH~\citep{jiang2023vima} and establish a new state-of-the-art (10\% improvement in success rate).
 Moreover, we demonstrate that our model exhibits remarkable in-context learning ability.
+Project page: \url{https://midas-icml.github.io/}.